 Silverfish bugs are hard to spot.
 So, you might not even be aware that your house is infested with them.
-But don’t worry, because we’re here to highlight some key signs that you need to identify to detect a major infestation.
+But don’t worry because we’re here to highlight some key signs that you need to identify to detect a significant infestation.

 1. Live Specimen

-As silverfish bugs are quite small, you need to look for the living bugs’ hiding spots carefully.
+As silverfish bugs are pretty small, you need to carefully look for the living bugs’ hiding spots.
 People usually ignore when they spot just one bug.
 But, one living bug mostly signifies more bugs.
 So, if you spot one living bug, there are usually more of them.

 2. Bug Droppings

 It can be a gross and cumbersome task, but looking for bug droppings can help identify a silverfish infestation.
 The faeces of these bugs are small, black, and spherical.
 You are most likely to find bug droppings near their hiding spots in your house.